typeddjango/django-stubs/README.md

 There's a [proposal](https://github.com/django/deps/pull/65) to merge our project into the Django itself.
 You show your support by linking the PR.

-> Is is safe to use this in production?
+> Is it safe to use this in production?

 Yes, it is!
 This project does not affect your runtime at all.
 It only affects `mypy` type checking process.